 Lux has installed base of 150 medical devices sold under the "Freedom" pricing model.
-In order to operate these devices, end customers need to purchase "Flash Packs".
+In order to operate these devices, end customers MUST purchase "Flash Packs".
 For a sensible user, the value of those flash packs should be equivalent to the value of the transfer key between Freedom pricing and Premium pricing i.e. €13,990.

 Historical records show, however, that flash pack sales are approximately 50% higher than what financial optimisation would suggest.
-Future cash-flows per machine can therefore estimated at an amount comprised between €14,000 and €20,000 over a 5-year period.
+Future cash-flows per machine can therefore estimated at an amount comprised between $\leq 14,000$ and $\leq 20,000$ over a 5-year period.
 There are no associated costs.

-The undiscounted value of Lux's off Balance-Sheet item is therefore comprised between €2 million and €3 million.
+The undiscounted value of Lux's off Balance-Sheet item is therefore comprised between $\in 2$ million and $\in 3$ million.